KuroyukiDev/kurochan-designs/blueprint.md

 *   **Framework**: Bootstrap 5.
 *   **Theme**: A custom dark mode theme is applied.
+*   **Navbar**: A responsive, dark-themed navbar with links to "Home," "Water Bottles," and "T-Shirts."
 *   **Home Page / Category Section**: At the top of the page, a grid will display two Bootstrap cards representing the main design categories: "Water Bottles" and "T-Shirts".
 These cards will act as navigation, linking to the corresponding tabs in the portfolio section below.
 *   **Hidden Card**: A third, wider card is present in the HTML structure but will be hidden using CSS (`display: none;`).
 This card is reserved for future use.
 *   **Portfolio Section**: This section uses the Bootstrap 5 Tab component to separate the portfolio into the two categories.